By: Team T12-1 Since: Oct 2018 Licence: MIT

 Alternative 2: Use one

-object to display bothcurrentExpenses
+Textobject to display bothcurrentExpensesandbudgetCap.-

 Pros: Easy to centralize the